 - We actively discourage sharing of food and snacks between students.

-- Emergency Care Plans are developed for all students with severe allergies.
+- Allergy and Anaphylaxis Care Plans are developed for all students with severe allergies.

 Local hospitals and doctors